jenniferoliveri/cityOfRome/blog-draft/jennifer/tarpeianrock.md

 unfortunate bandits be flung from the Rock ([Dion.
 Hal. *Ant.
 Rom.*
 2.56.3](http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Dionysius_of_Halicarnassus/2B*.html#ref74)).
-However, as the existence of Romulus is highly uncertain, a more *historical* first recorded use (and one of the earlies recorded uses of a criminal condemned of treason being killed here) was a bit later in 485 BCE.
+However, as the existence of Romulus is highly uncertain, a more *historical* first recorded use (and one of the earliest recorded uses of a criminal condemned of treason being killed here) was a bit later in 485 BCE.